Best MCP Servers for Mobile Developers in 2026

 Author: Anthropic | Tools: 20 | Requires: GitHub personal access token

 Mobile projects often involve multiple repositories or a monorepo with platform-specific directories.
-You might have separate repos for the iOS app, the Android app, and the shared React Native code, or a single repo with /ios, /android, and /src directories.
-GitHub MCP gives your assistant full access to your repositories for issue tracking, PR review, and code navigation -- critical when you are coordinating changes across platforms.
+GitHub MCP gives your assistant full access for issue tracking, PR review, and code navigation across platforms.
+See how to use GitHub MCP server for setup.

 Configuration